When I first started managing my own money, I did everything manually.

 Additional Services

-On top of the tools, the wealth management, and the financial advisor, they also offer assistance in managing three financial challenges you're like to face – 401(k) fun allocation, insurance coverage, and college savings.
+On top of the tools, the wealth management, and the financial advisor, they also offer assistance in managing three financial challenges you’re like to face – 401(k) fund allocation, insurance coverage, and college savings.

-With Insurance Coverage, they look at all of your policies and find where you might new more insurance or add policies you don't already have.
-They don't sell you insurance, they'll just tell you what you may need.
+With Insurance Coverage, they look at all of your policies and find where you might need more insurance or add policies you don’t already have.
+They don’t sell you insurance, they’ll just tell you what you may need.

 Lastly, saving for college can be daunting but they offer support that demystifies all the different college savings options available.

-From what I can tell from the marketing materials, the tool is meant as a retirement tool when you are in retirement.
-It will look at your entire portfolio and tell you the optimal withdrawal order to take advantage of your portfolio's tax situation.
+From what I can tell from the marketing materials, the tool is meant as a calculator for when you are in retirement.
+It will look at your entire portfolio and tell you the optimal withdrawal order to take advantage of your portfolio’s tax situation.
 It will take your income sources, your retirement needs, and chart it all out for you.
 If you hit the age when you need to take Requirement Minimum Distributions (RMD), then the tool will take that into account as well.

 Since this is only available to advisory clients, this is in addition to working with a financial advisor who you can talk through these issues with anyway.